Many Planning Center applications have public-facing components. Here are a few:

 This web presence isn't intended to replace your church's website.
 It's meant to be a place you can link to from different areas of your own website.
 Here are a few examples:

-- On your church website, the Donate Now button might link to: https://yoursubdomain.churchcenter.com/giving
+- On your church website, the Donate Now button can link to: https://yoursubdomain.churchcenter.com/giving

-- In your church calendar, you might link the Winter Camp event to: https://yoursubdomain.churchcenter.com/registrations/events/1345
+- In your church calendar, you can link the Winter Camp event to: https://yoursubdomain.churchcenter.com/registrations/events/1345

-- On your page about small groups, you might link your Find a Group button to https://yoursubdomain.churchcenter.com/groups/small-groups/
+- On your page about small groups, you can link your Find a Group button to https://yoursubdomain.churchcenter.com/groups/small-groups/

 Instead of linking straight to https://yoursubdomain.churchcenter.com from your church website, link to a certain group, event, or fund, which is easier for people to find specific information.

-Giving donation forms can be embedded on your website using a regular link or embed code.
+Giving donation pages and Forms can be embedded on your website using a regular link or embed code.

 In addition, URLs are not sharable when embedded, and people are unable to authenticate their email as required at login.

-For more information, read through the information below.
+For more information about potential issues with embedded features, read through the information below.

 ChurchCenter uses an encrypted TLS connection which may differ from your church's website.
 On event registrations that require payment, ChurchCenter asks for credit card numbers and bank account information.
 When these forms are framed by another website, some browsers raise security alerts to visitors – even if your church website is also SSL encrypted.
 It's not an impossible technical hurdle, but it means that this setup is more volatile as web browsers become increasingly proactive about protecting their users.